 - Obviously, fit is very important and is not something you should skimp on.
 Try the glasses on, or if you are buying online look for reviews from athletes who might be your size and have used the glasses the way you would expect to.

 - Rubber Contact Points.
 There are two spots on your glasses that are incredibly important, because they have direct contact with your face and head.
 One is the little grip over the nose.
 The other is the point of contact over your ears.
 Both are typically made with the best rubber that the manufacturer can afford to put on.
 Make sure you are comfortable with those important points of contact.
+It is a good idea to try the glasses on with your typical running headphones in, to make sure the two do not compete for your ear space or cause discomfort.

 - Frame Materials.
 Most glasses you look at will have a composite frame that is both strong and light.
 Having a little flex in the frame is nice to avoid cracking.
 Everything listed above has a frame that we are really happy with.